 I make sure that I have my usual psychic protection in place now before visualising it and I find that a good way is to tune into the heart first.
-I use the Ecstasy of the Heart meditation for this, which you can find at the beginning of Part II of my book, Reclaiming Sovereignty.
+I use the Ecstasy of the Heart meditation for this, which you can find at the beginning of Part II of my book, The Sacred Sex Rites of Ishtar.
 I would also recommend not journeying into Glastonbury Tor unless you are accompanied by your spirit guides.
 You can do this meditation without leaving your sofa, so long as you have set up your sacred space.

 So what’s it like?

 The first time I managed to stand in front of the Rosy Cross comfortably, in a shamanic trance-like state, I felt this head-spinning sort of confusion about what to ask it, what to do with it?
 In the end, a question managed to spurt itself out, almost in a Tourettes-kind of spasm: “Who does the Rosy Cross serve?”.
 In the back of my mind was the concern that I didn’t want to be messing around with one of “their” unholy devices!
 In answer, the Rose almost flashed at me and went translucent – as if it was activating – and the answer that came into my head was an image of a mountain stream, and the realisation that the water in the stream is there for whoever wants to drink it.
 Of course, if people aren’t told about the stream, and are kept away from it , then they die of thirst.

 So what is this knowledge that has been hidden from us?